d33bs/set-website/_posts/2022-XX-XX-Diagrams-as-Code.md

 Diagrams can be a useful way to illuminate and communicate ideas.
 Free-form drawing or drag and drop tools are one common way to create diagrams.
 With this tip of the week we introduce another option: diagrams as code (DaC), or creating diagrams by using code.

 __TLDR (too long, didn't read);__
 Diagrams as code (DaC) tools provide an advantage for illustrating concepts by enabling __quick visual positioning__, __source controllable input__, __portability (both for input and output formats)__, and __open collaboration through reproducibility__.
-Consider trying or using the following diagrams as code tools: [Mermaid](https://mermaid-js.github.io/mermaid/), [PlantUML](https://plantuml.com/), or [Vega](https://vega.github.io/vega/).
-Mermaid in particular can be used directly within markdown files, Github comments, and elsewhere.
+Consider using [Mermaid](https://mermaid-js.github.io/mermaid/) (as well as many other DaC tools) to assist your diagramming efforts which can be used directly, within in your markdown files, or [Github commentary](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams#creating-mermaid-diagrams) using code blocks (for example, ` ```mermaid `).

 ## Example Mermaid Diagram as Code